Becoming a CPA: Frequently Asked Questions

 You have three years from when you were notified that you passed the final section of the CPA exam to complete the remaining requirements of certification (education, self-study ethics exam, one year of experience) and apply for your initial certificate.
 Once all requirements are met, you can then apply for your CPA certificate through the Minnesota Board of Accountancy.
 If you do not meet all requirements within three years, you must also submit a report showing that you completed 120 hours of CPE.

-For an owner of a CPA firm or employee of a CPA firm, State Auditor or Legislative Auditor, you have 60 days in which to file your application for certification with the Minnesota Board of Accountancy once all requirements are met.
+For an owner of a CPA firm or employee of a CPA firm, State Auditor or Legislative Auditor, you have 60 days in which to file your application for certification with the Minnesota Board of Accountancy once the education, exam and experience requirements are met.

 When am I required to take continuing professional education (CPE)?